arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/creating-basic-face-filter/content.md

 coverImage: assets/por_openmv_fd_cover.svg
 difficulty: intermediate
 tags: [OpenMV, Face Detection, Haar Cascade, Machine Vision, Machine Learning]
-description: In this tutorial you will build a MicroPython application with OpenMV that uses the Portenta Vision Shield to detect faces and overlay them with a custom bitmap image.
+description: In this tutorial you will build a MicroPython application with OpenMV, to use the Portenta Vision Shield to detect faces and overlay them with a custom bitmap image.
 author: Sebastian Romero, Lenard George
 hardware:
   - hardware/04.pro/boards/portenta-h7